-layer and identified its limitations, particularly the vanishing gradient problem, which makes it difficult for the network to learn dependencies across long sequences.
-To overcome this, more sophisticated recurrent architectures were developed.
-One of the most successful and widely used is the Long Short-Term Memory (LSTM) network.
+Recurrent Neural Networks (RNNs) like the SimpleRNN layer often struggle with the vanishing gradient problem, making it challenging for them to learn dependencies across long sequences.
+To address this limitation, more sophisticated recurrent architectures were developed.
+Among these, the Long Short-Term Memory (LSTM) network stands out as one of the most successful and widely used.

 LSTMs introduce a mechanism to explicitly manage the flow of information over time, allowing them to selectively remember or forget information.
 This is achieved through a system of gates controlling a dedicated cell state (ct), which acts like a conveyor belt running through the entire sequence, carrying information with minimal manipulation.